 Padre (father) and madre (mother) are two popular words used in a variety of Mexican Spanish slang phrases.
-In what seems to be a direct connection to the sexism that has historically pervaded Mexican culture, we can generally understand padre to be a positive word and madre to be a negative one.
+In what seems to be a direct connection to the “machismo” that has historically pervaded Mexican culture, we can generally understand padre to be a positive word and madre to be a negative one.

 Confused?
 Let’s look at some examples:

 That said, it can be understood to mean “Cool!” or “Awesome!” and is without a doubt one of the most commonly used phrases punctuating day-to-day Mexican Spanish.

-Me vale madre
+2. Me vale madre

 Translated literally as, “It’s worth a mother to me,” this phrase is used to say “I don’t care” or “It doesn’t matter to me at all.”
 It’s not quite a curse, but it can be considered offensive in more formal situations.

-Literally translated as “little mother,” this is sort of an inversion on the “mother” theme.
+Literally translated as “little mother,” this is sort of an inversion of the “mother” theme.
 Because it’s only a little bit mother, this phrase is used to describe something really cool.
 Once again, this phrase can be considered offensive and is mostly used among groups of young men.

 Though every Mexican has a different take on things, the gender-loaded nature of these slang phrases is beginning to come under a bit of scrutiny in modern Mexico.

-Some Mexican Slang for Food and Drink
+Mexican Slang for Food and Drink

 Mexican Spanish slang uses several words normally related to food and drink to mean other things entirely.

-Somewhat similar to the word “preppy” in the United States but even more negative in its connotations, a fresa is a young person from a wealthy family who is self-centered, superficial and materialistic.
+Somewhat similar to the word “preppy” in the United States but even more negative in its connotations, a fresa is a young person from a wealthy family who’s self-centered, superficial and materialistic.